Paint thinner is one essential item you will use whenever you want to paint the walls or furniture in your home.

 Plus, these lower-quality thinners can also compromise the finishing you achieve.

-So, keep in mind that the purer the product is, the better will be the finish you will get.
+So, keep in mind that the purer the product is, the better the finish you will get.

 2- Use the right amount